quii/go-specs-greet/README.md

 Create a new project

-`go mod init github.com/quii/go-specs-greet` (you can put whatever you like here)
+`go mod init github.com/quii/go-specs-greet` (you can put whatever you like here but if you change the path you will need to change all internal imports to match)

 Make a folder `specifications` to hold our specification, and add a file `greet.go`